-Time: doors open at 6:00 pm; talk begins at 6:30 pm
+Time: doors open at 6:00 pm; debate begins at 6:30 pm

-Place: The upstairs room at the Fox & Feather Pub and Grill, located at 283 Elgin St, Ottawa, ON, Canada (foxandfeather.ca).
+Place: The upstairs room at The Fox & Feather Pub and Grill, located at 283 Elgin St, Ottawa, ON, Canada (foxandfeather.ca).

 When and Where: